mridul037/mridul037/README.md

 **Quote of the hour:**

-I'm interested in creating images that communicate with people.
+When in doubt, leave it out.

-~ Toru Iwatani
+~ Joshua Bloch
 <pre>

 </pre>